 Bruno Larvol, President, Larvol

-In founding Larvol, Bruno focused on creating a workforce platform that could deliver customized solutions to the pharmaceutical industry.
-He has grown the company to over 60 employees and has maintained profitability year over year without external investment.
-His interest in the intersection between health and data began early in his career at IBM, where he worked as a Senior Consultant in Healthcare Global Services.
+In founding Larvol, Bruno focused on creating a comprehensive pharmaceutical data platform that could evolve with the industry.
+He has grown the company to over 80 team members and has maintained profitability year-over-year without external investment.
+His interest in the intersection between health and data began early in his career at IBM.
 After his time at IBM, Bruno founded and served as CEO of Cognia, a bioinformatics company.
 He holds an MBA with distinction from the Kellogg School of Management, an MS in Biotechnology from Northwestern University, and an undergraduate degree with distinction from Sorbonne University in Paris.
 Bruno lives in San Francisco with his wife Wan, and their son Bradlen.

 John Lauria, LCN Consulting, Inc.

 John Lauria, Co-Founder, LCN Consulting, Inc.